gyorilab/mira/docs/index.md

-Like observables, we don't have any direct methods to add, remove, or modify initials, but we can utilize the `initials` attribute of the template model object to add or remove initials just like how we do for observables.
+Like observables, we don't have any direct methods to add, remove, or modify initials, but we can utilize the `initials` attribute of the template model object to add, remove, or modify initials just like how we do for observables.

 - `initials`: `Dict[str,Initials]`
     - The dictionary of initials in a template model